codemanas/cm-blocks-docs/docs/counter.md

 ## Introduction
-CM Counter is a WordPress Blocks plugin crafted for creation of stunning counters within the WordPress content editor.
-With CM Counter, you can display numeric data, milestones, or statistics without the need for extensive coding.
-This plugin provides various customization options such as Prefix, Suffix, Counter Durations, and diverse styles, empowering users to use the counters to their preferences.
+CM Counter is a WordPress Blocks plugin crafted for creation of counters within the WordPress content editor.
+Counters can display numeric data, milestones, or statistics without the need for extensive coding.
+The plugin provides various customization options such as Prefix, Suffix, Counter Durations, and diverse styles, empowering users to use the counters to their preferences.

 ## Counter Patterns
 ![CM  Counter Patterns](img/counter/counter-patterns.png)

-To use CM Counter blocks you can directly press <b>+</b> button and search for CM Slider block.
-You can either start building slider from scratch or choose out beautiful prebuild patterns.
-Currently, there are 5 beautiful patterns available, which you can use it or also can modify as well.
+To use CM Counter blocks, use the  <b>+</b> button and search for "CM Counter" to access the block.
+Jumpstart your design with a choice of over five unique  pre-built counter templates, or customize your counter entirely from scratch.

 ## Counter Setting and Styles
 Counter options and customization  is categorized into Setting and Styles.